The Ariel Approach to Leadership: Leading with Influence

 Leaders must inspire respect, not demand it.
 A job title, a position of power, tenure, seniority…all of these demand respect because they are tied to a hierarchy that people must follow.
 Part of inspiring respect means leading in a way that sparks others’ passion and willingness to take risks to achieve the leader’s mission of their own volition.
 It means leading with influence.

-Ariel believes that influence comes about as a result of an individuals’ ability to
+Ariel believes that influence comes about as a result of an individual’s ability to

-• communicate with agility: dynamically communicate with confidence in any medium or situation
+- communicate with agility: dynamically communicate with confidence in any medium or situation

 Companies need to be able to get things done quickly, requiring people of all levels to work together to innovate new ideas and execute them before the competition.
 Influence enables all the members of your organization to be confident, flexible, and prepared for what’s next.
 It’s what will allow your organization to stay agile and keep a competitive edge.

 In fact, a recent report by Deloitte found that companies with highly agile leaders are six times more likely to experience growth of 15% or more than those without such leaders.
-This statistic underscores the importance of organizational agility and highlights the need for leaders to prioritize communication agility and presence to become truly influential and drive their organizations towards success.
+This statistic underscores the importance of organizational agility and highlights the need for leaders to prioritize communication agility and presence to become truly influential and drive their organizations toward success.

 To become truly influential, your leaders need to be working on these things: